jsdclxvi/Reforestation/README.md

-## How many apples grow on a tree?
-All of them!
+## What do you call a boy who stopped digging holes?
+Douglas.